nand2mario/nestang-doc/docs/setup_primer.md

 If you have Tang Primer 20K instead (get the nano if you don't have any board).
 Then here's what you need.

-* Sipeed Tang Primer 20K (starting at $30).
+* Sipeed Tang Primer 20K.
 * Muse-Lab HDMI PMod if you got the lite version of Tang: [aliexpress](https://www.aliexpress.com/item/3256804122775243.html) or [taobao](https://item.taobao.com/item.htm?id=671021594308).
 The dock version already has HDMI so you are fine.
-[Wiring instructions](/wiring) for lite version.
+[Wiring instructions](../wiring) for lite version.

 Here are the steps to set up NESTang，